Jinan47/PicoCtf/Problem 5/Readme.md

 2: It's good to decode sometimes to get what you need

 ## Aproach
-1: We shall look at the details of the jpg according to the 1st hint
+1: We shall look at the details of the jpg according to the 1st hint in the Hints Section

 2: Download the file on your webshell: